 As a graduate student at The University of Texas at Austin, I completed my M.S. and Ph.D. degrees in Biomedical Engineering with a Portfolio in Imaging and Informatics.
 I was co-advised by Dr. James Tunnell (Biophotonics Laboratory) and Dr. Michael Sacks (Willerson Center for Cardiovascular Modeling & Simulation).
-In my thesis research, I developed novel optical techniques to unobtrusively study the complex structure and function of biological tissues.
-My main projects used polarized light and structured illumination to visualize the microscopic structure of tissue on a macroscopic scale.
-The goal was to develop optical techniques for studying tissue structure in a quantitative, non-invasive, manner.
+In my doctoral research, I studied how light interacts with tissue and used this knowledge to nondestructively study the complex structure and function of biological tissue.
+My main projects exploited the scattering of polarized and spatially structured light to probe the microscopic structure of tissue on a macroscopic scale.
+These novel techniques permitted rapid, quantitative evaluation of collagen alignment in cardiac tissues and tumor margins in skin cancers.

-Most recently, I worked as a Senior Systems Engineer at NinePoint Medical, developing clinical endoscopic Optical Coherence Tomography (OCT) for detecting disease in the esophagus, bile duct, and beyond.
+Post-graduation, I worked as a Senior Systems Engineer at NinePoint Medical, developing next generation clinical endoscopic Optical Coherence Tomography (OCT) devices for detecting disease in the esophagus, bile duct, and beyond.
 I was deeply involved in creating system specifications, designing and building prototypes, and troubleshooting the integration of complex hardware, software, and disposable sub-systems.
 Projects included hands-on development of custom high-power fiber lasers, rotary junctions, endoscopic catheter probes, analog and digital filters, image and signal processing algorithms, and more.

 I have a strong background in mechanical/electrical/optical system design and instrumentation, image processing, and light scattering theory.
 This has included extensive experience using Matlab, Labview, and Solidworks to produce computational models and analyze data, control complex electro-mechanical and optical systems, and design parts and assemblies, respectively.
 My research experience has given me deep theoretical insight in the areas of biomedical optics and soft tissue structure, and my industry experience has helped me prepare a practical, engineering-oriented approach to my projects.
 I have worked in several FDA medical device regulated settings and can navigate robust quality systems.